binary-com/daily-report/_posts/en/2019-02-27-Dollar-Recovers-on-Powell-Testimony.md

 The USD/CAD is unchanged, while the USD/CHF is slightly higher and holding the 1.0000 level.

 The USD/JPY reversed ground yesterday after failing at the 111.00 level.
-The AUD/JPY is lower for the second straight day, while the EUR/JPY is lower for the second straight day.
+The AUD/JPY and EUR/JPY are lower for the second straight day.

 ## Coming up today

-Today, we have FOMC Member Clarida speaking at 13.00.

-At 13.30, we have Canadian current account, released alongside RMPI.
+Today we have Canadian CPI at 13.30.

-US advance GDP is at 13.30.

-At 14.45, we have Chicago PMI.
+US factory orders come in at 15.00, with crude oil inventories at 15.30.

 ## Trade Idea